Privacy policy

 Information related to newsletter subscriptions is not shared.
 Business Academy Copenhagen uses an approved data processor for managing newsletters, who supports Business Academy Copenhagen in this task and processes personal data under its instructions.

-Business Academy Copenhagen’s decision can be brought before the Danish Data Protection Agency – read more in the section Who can I complain to?
+Business Academy Copenhagen’s decision can be brought before the Danish Data Protection Agency (Datatilsynet) – see the section below.

-Business Academy Copenhagen has appointed the Joint Date Protection Officer (DPO Function) at EFIF as its DPO.
-The DPO advises Business Academy Copenhagen on data protection legislation and regulations.
+Business Academy Copenhagen has appointed the Joint Data Protection Officer (DPO function) at EFIF as its DPO.
+The DPO advises Business Academy Copenhagen on data protection legislation and compliance.

 You can contact the DPO via email: gdpr@efif.dk or phone: +45 89 36 32 80.